‘Marking Loss’ …. In these times we need to find new ways to remember.

-Joanne McKay is focusing on the history of pandemics in Dumfries
+Joanne McKay focused on the history of pandemics in Dumfries

-Annie Wild is looking into the giving and receiving of care
+Annie Wild looked into the giving and receiving of care

-Karen Campbell is doing a residency with Dumfries & Galloway Council
+Karen Campbell did a residency with Dumfries & Galloway Council

-Mark Zygadlo is be looking at the river and it’s communities
+Mark Zygadlo looked at the river Nith and it’s communities

-Peter Smiths work explores the rituals of repair
+Peter Smiths work explored the rituals of repair

 T.S.
-Beall is documenting the unheard voices in Dumfries
+Beall documented the unheard voices in Dumfries

-The Homegrown Team are focusing on bringing the digital into public space.
+The Homegrown Team focused on bringing the digital into public space.

-Robbie Coleman and Jo Hodges are focusing on grief and loss.
+Robbie Coleman and Jo Hodges focused on grief and loss.